3 Things No One Tells You About Moving to Hawaii—But They Should!

 2. Everything Moves Slower

-The slower part also applies to shipping your favorite products from mainland to the island.
+The slower part also applies to shipping your favorite products from the mainland to the island.
 You don’t have to be surprised if you won’t be able to find your favorite toothpaste or face cream in stores.
 An encounter with them might take even a few weeks due to the slower pace of the island.
-Internet might not be slower here than in other parts, but it can suddenly disappear due to numerous power outages.
+The Internet might not be slower here than in other parts, but it can suddenly disappear due to numerous power outages.
 Nobody knows exactly why electricity goes rogue, so there’s no cure for it.

 Would You Move to Hawaii?

 Well, yes!
 You need to think if you can face the stress of living on an island because, besides the waves and beaches, there are also all that mentioned above and more.
 Bugs too live on this beautiful island, and it seems that they love it here, because they are everywhere, including your hair, clothes, and plates.
 Accept them, embrace their existence and learn to live in harmony with them!